Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 5. Belladonna – For Vertigo During Headache

-Belladonna is a leading medicine for treating vertigo that occurs along with headache due to Cervical Spondylosis.
+Belladonna is a leading medicine for treating vertigo that occurs along with headache due to cervical spondylosis.
 In cases needing it, vertigo worsens from movement, when turning in bed.
 It may also increase while stooping and from rising from stooped position.
 A tendency to fall to the left side or backward may be present.
-The headache attends vertigo.
+Headache attends vertigo.
 Headache gets better by applying pressure or binding the head.

 6. Bryonia – For Vertigo In Case Of BPPV

-BPVV (Benign Paroxysmal Positional Vertigo) refers to a condition in which vertigo appears on the movement of the head or changing the position of the head.
+BPVV (Benign Paroxysmal Positional Vertigo) refers to a condition in which vertigo appears on the head’s movement or changing the head’s position.
 Bryonia is an excellent medicine for BPVV other than Conium.
 It works well when vertigo appears from sudden motion of the head in any direction.
-It seems as if all objects are moving in a circle during vertigo.
-The Vertigo improves when the head is in an absolute rest position without even the slightest motion.
+It seems as if all objects are moving in a circle.
+The condition improves when the head is in an absolute rest position without even the slightest motion.

-7. China – For Vertigo Worse On Movement And Walking
+7. China Officinalis – For Vertigo Worse On Movement And Walking

 China is an important medicine when vertigo worsens with movement and walking.
-The person needing it is unable to walk straight and staggers while walking.
-Vertigo is relieved by lying down.
+The person is unable to walk straight and staggers while walking.
+The problem gets relieved by lying down.
 With vertigo, fainting spells may occur.
 A tendency to fall backward is mainly present.

 Causes Behind Vertigo